paulrobertlloyd/paulrobertlloyd-v4/src/_content/events/2013-07-04-designs_of_the_year_2013.md

 ---
 title: Designs of the Year 2013
 date: 2013-07-13T09:55:18+01:00
-summary: 'The Designs of the Year awards, ''The Oscars of the design world'' showcase the most innovative and imaginative designs from around the world, over the past year, spanning seven categories: Architecture, Digital, Fashion, Furniture, Graphics, Transport and Product.'
+summary: 'The Designs of the Year awards, ‘The Oscars of the design world’ showcase the most innovative and imaginative designs from around the world, over the past year, spanning seven categories: Architecture, Digital, Fashion, Furniture, Graphics, Transport and Product.'
 start: 2013-03-20
 end: 2013-07-07
 tags: